Malagel/MangaPrintingTool/README.md

 # Manga Printing Tool

-Create a ready-to-print manga, book, or comic automatically from images.
+Automatically Create Ready-to-Print Manga, Books, or Comics from Images.
 ## What problem does it solve?

 For manga or book enthusiasts, printing their favorite titles can be a hassle.
 This tool simplifies the process with a straightforward approach: just place your files and double-click 'script.exe'.

-It handles almost everything, from splitting pages and resizing them to ensuring the print format is correct, so you don’t have to worry about the details.
+It handles almost everything: splitting pages, resizing them, and ensuring the correct print format.
+You won’t have to worry about the details.
 It also includes a basic cover creation tool, allowing you to quickly generate spines and back covers for your manga or books.

 ## How to download?

-Go to to the [releases](https://github.com/Malagel/MangaPrintingTool/releases) tab and download the latest version.
-Unzip it and you are good to go.
+- Go to the [releases](https://github.com/Malagel/MangaPrintingTool/releases) tab.
+- Download the latest version.
+- Unzip it and you are good to go.

 ## How to use it?

-I'm assuming you already have downloaded the latest version and unzipped it somewhere, now you got many folders and a 'script.exe'.
-I'm going to explain the folders later in the "steps to create your cover", since they are mostly used there.
+I'm assuming you already have downloaded the latest version and unzipped it somewhere, now you have many folders and a 'script.exe'.
+I'm going to explain the folders later in the "steps to create your cover", since they are primarily used for cover creation.
 Now, let's dive into how to create your book or manga:

 ### **Steps to create your manga or book**